Hash-Studios-LLC/HashStudiosWater/README.md

 ## Description

 Are you looking to add an immersive underwater experience to your virtual world?
-Look no further!
-Our company, Hash Studios LLC, offers a developer tool that makes it easy for world creators to mimic the vision of being underwater.
-Our tool, called "Hash Studios Water", is a package that can be easily downloaded and integrated into your game or virtual world.
+<br>Look no further!
+Our company, Hash Studios LLC, offers a developer tool that
+<br>makes it easy for world creators to mimic the vision of being underwater.
+<br>Our tool, called "Hash Studios Water", is a package that can be easily
+<br>downloaded and integrated into your game or virtual world.

 With just a few simple steps, you can set a prefab and specify the colliders of objects that should mimic water, and our tool will automatically apply realistic underwater visual effects such as refraction, distortion, and color correction.

 ------------------------